We’ve been selling property since 1970, and have witnessed incredible changes over the years, continuing to help move generations of the same family.

 Most sellers choose to use the services of an estate agent who acts on your behalf to find you the right buyer at the best price.

-This is a good time to consider the marketing techniques that your agent will employ to help to secure a buyer for your home?
+This is a good time to consider the marketing techniques that your agent will employ to help to secure a buyer for your home.

-4. Marketing you home
+4. Marketing your home

-If you are thinking of redecorating, use neutral tones so buyers can picture their own furniture in the rooms and get the work completed ahead of viewings.
+If you are thinking of redecorating, use neutral tones so tenants can picture their own furniture in the rooms and get the work completed ahead of viewings.

-Whatever happens, you should never feel pressured into accepting an offer Estate agents are acting on your behalf, not the buyers, so they will work with you to get the best price.
-Your estate agent will be able to advise you as they will be taking into account the response to the marketing so far, interest from any other parties and any recent comparable sales.
+Whatever happens, you should never feel pressured into accepting an offer.
+Estate agents are acting on your behalf, not the buyers, so they will work with you to get the best price.
+Your estate agent will be able to advise you, as they will be taking into account the response to the marketing so far, interest from any other parties and any recent comparable sales.

-7. Accepting an Offer
+7. Accepting an offer

-Once negotiations have reached a positive conclusion and you are happy to accept an offer you will need to start the conveyancing process if you have not done so already.
+Once negotiations have reached a positive conclusion and you are happy to accept an offer you, will need to start the conveyancing process if you have not done so already.

 Conveyancing is the process by which the legal transfer of property from one person to another is made.
-Your estate agent will issue a memorandum of sale to you and your buyer as well as the solicitors acting for you.
-This specifies the details of the sale confirming the parties involved and the price agreed.
+Your estate agent will issue a memorandum of sale to you and your buyer, as well as the solicitors acting for you.
+This specifies the details of the sale, confirming the parties involved and the price agreed.

-At this stage you will also need to take your mortgage application further if you have not already done so as you will now know what funds you will have available to you following the sale of your house.
+At this stage, you will also need to take your mortgage application further if you have not already done so, as you will now know what funds you will have available to you following the sale of your house.

-There are three main types of survey; a Mortgage Valuation, a Homebuyer Report and a Building Survey.
+There are three main types of survey: a Mortgage Valuation; a Homebuyer Report and a Building Survey.

 Your buyer will probably be arranging a survey so you will need to allow access for the surveyor.

-If they are buying your home with a mortgage then the bank/building society will normally insist on a Mortgage Valuation to establish that the property is good security for the loan.
-The buyer will normally pay for the mortgage valuation but very rarely gets a copy of the report and as such they may choose to arrange their own survey as well.
+If they are buying your home with a mortgage, then the bank/building society will normally insist on a Mortgage Valuation to establish that the property is good security for the loan.
+The buyer will normally pay for the mortgage valuation but very rarely gets a copy of the report and, as such, they may choose to arrange their own survey as well.

 A Building Survey (also referred to as a full or structural survey) is suited to older properties, or properties which may have different forms of construction or undergone major changes.
 A detailed inspection of all visible areas of the property is undertaken.
-You will also need to think about your survey requirements on your forward purchase.

-9. Exchange of Contracts
+9. Exchange of contracts

 Contracts are exchanged when you and the buyer and your respective solicitors/conveyancers are satisfied that everything is in order.
-At this point the date of completion is formalised so you can then finalise your move date and book your removal company.
-From this point onwards both parties are legally bound to complete the transaction
+At this point, the date of completion is formalised so you can then finalise your move date and book your removal company.
+From this point onwards, both parties are legally bound to complete the transaction.

 This is intended to help as a guide and help you through the basic process.
-Buying a new home can be a stressful and daunting time but the team at Alexander & Co are always on hand to help ease your property journey.
+Buying a new home can be a stressful and daunting time, but the team at Alexander & Co are always on hand to help ease your property journey.